kaarmu/typst.vim/README.md

 **Existing**
 - Vim syntax highlighting.
 - Compile the active document with `:make`.
-- Basic concealing for italic and bold (more to come).
+- Concealing for italic, bold.
 You must `set conceallevel=2` for this to work.
+- Concealing symbols in math mode.
+You must `set conceallevel=2` and the `g:typst_conceal_math` option.

 **Possible features**
 - Formatting using [this](https://github.com/astrale-sharp/typst-fmt/)?